rustls/rustls/CONTRIBUTING.md

 #### Error handling

 We use `Result` types pervasively throughout the code to signal error cases.
-We prefer to avoid `unwrap()` and `expect()` calls unless there is a clear invariant which can be locally validated by the structure of the code.
+Outside of unit/integration tests we prefer to avoid `unwrap()` and `expect()` calls unless there is a clear invariant which can be locally validated by the structure of the code.
 If there is such an invariant, we usually add a comment explaining how the invariant is upheld.
 In other cases (especially for error cases which can arise from network traffic, which could represent an attacker), we always prefer to handle errors and ultimately return an error to the network peer or close the connection.

 ### Expressions